neonexus/streamer-toolkit/README.md

 Because I'm a programmer, I was inspired to create, and because it allows me a greater flexibility in what is possible in live chat. `!testAlert` for example, instructs StreamLabs to send a test alert so you can adjust your overlays.
 Or `!joke` to get a random [Chuck Norris](https://chucknorris.io/) factoid.
-It has also allowed me to make use of the best parts of Botisimo, while using the loyalty system on StreamLabs for things like `!dice`, to gamble with the "tokens" viewers earn from watching.
+It has also allowed me to make use of the best parts of Botisimo, while using the loyalty system on StreamLabs for things like `!dice`, to gamble with the loyalty points viewers earn from watching.
 I also hope, that this could be a useful tool to some, be it something to learn with, or ideally inspire some new chat feature.

 **Why Sails, and not X framework?**